xavierchia/xavierchia.github.io/_posts/2020-07-21-progression.md

 -   In the second workout, you keep the load unchanged but try to do more reps.

--   You do this in every workout until you're able to do 3 $\times$ 15 reps.
+-   You do this in every workout until you're able to do 3 times 15 reps.

 -   Once this goal is reached you finally increase the load to 16 kg and